How to self-publish a book ... and who should be doing it

 I want to point out right now that I'm not trying to put anyone off.
 However, having self-published three books I know something of the pitfalls and the reality of self-publishing, and I don't want anyone wasting a lot of money on a fruitless endeavour.

-Self-publishing takes many forms.
 The cheapest method is to print your document, staple in the middle and fold into an A5 booklet.
 Countless clubs and organisations print their newsletters this way, and it's ideal for a small number of pages (16-20 sheets of paper) where the information is more important than the presentation.

 At the other end of the scale you have hardback books with those nifty little placemarker ribbons and your name in gold foil on the cover.
 (They always look like Readers Digest condensed books to me, but then again I write science fiction so what would I know?)
 These are ideal for memoirs, where you want them to last through several generations.